cohesity/cohesity-ansible-role/docs/examples/demos/jobs.md

         tags: [ 'cohesity', 'sources', 'started', 'vmware' ]
 ```

-### Update a VMware protection job exlcuding a set of VMs
+### Update a VMware protection job excluding a set of VMs
 [top](#Create-and-Manage-Cohesity-Jobs-Using-Ansible-Inventory)

 Here is an example playbook that updates an existing VMware Protection Job excluding a set of VMs.
 (Remember to change it to suit your environment.)